marek5050/Hyperledger_Todo_App/Part_2.md

 ```

-No function found.
-We only updated the chaincode locally, we'll actually have the network **peer**.
-Each **peer** runs
+`no function if name: finishTask found.` We only updated the chaincode locally, we'll actually have to update the network **peer** too.
-it's own version of the chaincode and just because we updated locally doesn't mean they'll be running the most up to date version.
+Each **peer** has it's own version of the chaincode and just because we updated it locally doesn't mean the *peers** will have the most recent version.

-## Deploying the chaincode...
+## Deploy the chaincode...
-Assuming we have the network from part 1 still running.
+Since we have the network from part 1 running there's only 1 **peer** to update.

 ```bash
 $ docker ps